leonl42/MLinPractice/Documentation.md

 | not viral | 348914949 | 81667289 | 8557411   | 9078451  | 51041    | 23111    |

 What one notices is that the mean and standard deviation for the date and time are, pretty close to each other, which makes them a not so good feature.
-While the values for the year timdelta differ for viral and not viral tweets, using the year as a feature may help to increase the performance on the dataset, but is not feasible for the application, because years don't repeat themselves.
+While the values for the year timedelta differ for viral and not viral tweets, using the year as a feature may help to increase the performance on the dataset, but is not feasible for the application, because years don't repeat themselves.
 So the only thing we would do is assign a sorted id to the tweet, which wouldn't have any influence when classifying.